top of page

 Cervical Examination

-This video provides a detailed walkthrough of the examination process, including inspection and observation, palpation techniques, assessment of active and passive ranges of motion, and an orthopaedic examination focusing on the cervical region.
+This video provides a detailed walkthrough of the examination process, including inspection and observation, palpation techniques, assessment of active and passive ranges of motion, and an orthopedic examination focusing on the cervical region.

 Cranial Nerve Examination